Extraction 2: Plot

-After barely surviving a previous mission in Dhaka, Tyler Rake is airlifted for medical treatment to Dubai, and after recovery, retires from mercenary work to a cabin in Gmunden to recuperate.
+After barely surviving a previous mission in Dhaka, (Note: As depicted in Extraction (2020)) Tyler Rake is airlifted for medical treatment to Dubai, and after recovery, retires from mercenary work to a cabin in Gmunden to recuperate.
 Tyler is later approached by a stranger and asked to rescue Tyler's ex-wife Mia's sister Ketevan and her two children Sandro and Nina.
 Ketevan married Davit Radiani, one of the co-leaders of the largest crime syndicate of Georgia called Nagazi, which Davit founded with his brother Zurab.
 After having killed a DEA agent, Davit was imprisoned and unable to bribe his way out due to the pressure from the Americans.
 Davit forces Ketevan and her children to move into the prison to keep them from leaving him, but the poor living conditions and Davit's abuse causes Ketevan to call Mia for help.
 Tyler recruits Nik and her brother Yaz to join him in the mission.

 They infiltrate the prison with the help of a bribed guard, but the prisoners are alerted and a riot ensues.
 During the extraction, Davit attacks Tyler and Ketevan, resulting in Tyler killing Davit.
 Tyler and Ketevan fight through the riot and board an armored train.
-After fighting off Nagazi forces and corrupt soldiers, they escape to Vienna through a plane, but Sandro, who idolizes his father and was influenced by the Nagazi's cult-like loyalty, secretly contacts Zurab and reveals their location.
+After fighting off Nagazi forces, they escape to Vienna through a plane, but Sandro, who idolizes his father and was influenced by the Nagazi's cult-like loyalty, secretly contacts Zurab and reveals their location.
 Zurab and his men find and attack Tyler and his team in their DC Towers safehouse in Vienna.
 Ketevan scolds Sandro for endangering his own family.
 In the chaos, Sandro abandons his mother and joins Zurab.